tjagz/Dev0ps/project8.md

 ## Validate VPC

-- Go to the AWS Console
+- Went to the AWS Console

-- Click on the created VPC and scroll down to view the Resource Map.
+- Clicked on the created VPC and navigated to view the Resource Map.

 - 15 subnets , 6 route tables, internet gateway and NAT gateway were created as shown below;